ntua-unit-of-control-and-informatics/jaqpot-site/docusaurus/docs/jaqpotpy/full-api-reference/jaqpotpy.models.md

-: jaqpot: The Jaqpot instance. name (str): The name of the model. description (str): The description of the model.
-  visibility: The visibility of the model.
+: jaqpot: The Jaqpot instance. name (str): The name of the model. description (str): The description of the model. visibility (ModelVisibility): The visibility of the model.

 #### evaluate(dataset: [JaqpotTabularDataset](jaqpotpy.datasets.md#jaqpotpy.datasets.JaqpotTabularDataset))